abdelq/duckuments/docs/atoms_15_duckumentation/60_contributing_to_docs.md

     $ virtualenv --system-site-packages deploy

-Other distributions: In other distributions you might need to use `venv` instead of `virtualenv`.
+In other distributions you might need to use `venv` instead of `virtualenv`.

 Activate the virtual environment:

     $ source ~/duckuments/deploy/bin/activate

-### Setup the `mcdp` external repository

-Make sure you are in the directory:
+### Installing dependencies

+Use this to install dependencies:

     $ cd ~/duckuments

-Clone the `mcdp` external repository, with the branch `duckuments`.

-    $ git clone -b duckuments git@github.com:AndreaCensi/mcdp

-Install it and its dependencies:

-    $ cd ~/duckuments/mcdp
+    $ make install
-    $ python setup.py develop

 Note: If you get a permission error here, it means you have not properly activated the virtual environment.